William and Michael Vanquish the Abominable Snow Mountains

 Soon we heard the merry sound of ice and snow being shoveled and chopped to death.
 They scaled the roof-high snowbanks and raked down two feet of snow from the roofs.
 They climbed ten foot banks and dug out buried windows.
 They chopped ice from the dog yard so we could open her gate.
 They lifted barges and toted bales.
 They sweated and strained.
 They prevented overwhelming landslides, and abated avalanches.
 They sword played with threatening icicles.
 They defied the elements and transformed a treacherous landscape into a place where people and dogs could walk again without fear.
 They came back twice more – once with their dad, and the other time with their dad, and their mom came too!

 We are so grateful to William and Michael (and their parents!) for starting their business and being willing to work hard.
 Because of them, we didn’t end up calling 911 to save us from the brink of abominable snowstorm madness!
-If you live near Gray, Maine, email us if you want their contact information.
+Email us if you want their contact information.
 They shovel in winter and rake in fall.
 They do outdoor jobs big and small.
 They’re willing and strong, so give them a call!

 Posted by Kimmy Sophia Brown

 Photo by Peter Brown

 Did you like what you read?If so, leave a Tip, below, and join the ranks of our Renaissance Patrons!